mozilla-l10n/documentation/src/misc/documentation_styleguide.md

 To install packages in Atom, open the Preferences, select the *Install* panel on the left and search for the package you’re interested in.

-[markdownlint](https://github.com/DavidAnson/markdownlint), a Markdown linter, is run on automation (Travis) for each pull request.
+[markdownlint](https://github.com/DavidAnson/markdownlint), a Markdown linter, is run on automation for each pull request.
 If you want to use this tool on your system, make sure to install [Node.js](https://nodejs.org/en/), then run the following commands from the root of your repository (only once):

 ```BASH
 $ git clone https://github.com/flodolo/l10ndocs-linter